luisjoliva/ai4citizen_collaborative/README.md

 -	Main.py
 -	Interaction.py
 -	Test/test_interaction.py
-There is also a /resources folder which contains test data as well as a /full subfolder, which contains a more realistic/real data, with a lot more information.
+There is also a /resources folder which contains test data as well as a /full subfolder, which contains a more realistic/real data, with a higher amount of data.

 The main file contains functions that consume the different API endpoints, using test data (contained in /resources folder).
 The test data was provided by teamformation developers: